 - Board Process

-It is National Institutes of Health (NIH) policy that all clinical trials require data and safety monitoring, with the method and degree of monitoring being commensurate with the risks (NIH Guide, June 12, 1998, Notice 98-084: NIH POLICY FOR DATA AND SAFETY MONITORING).
-The following document summarizes National Center for Complementary and Alternative Medicine (NCCAM) also requires an IRB-approved data and safety monitoring plan prior to study initiation for all human subjects research that involves greater-than-minimal risk to participants (as determined by the IRB).
+It is the National Institutes of Health (NIH) policy that all clinical trials require data and safety monitoring, with the method and degree of monitoring being commensurate with the risks (NIH Guide, June 12, 1998, Notice 98-084: NIH POLICY FOR DATA AND SAFETY MONITORING).
+In addition to the NIH requirements, the National Center for Complementary and Alternative Medicine (NCCAM) also requires an IRB-approved data and safety monitoring plan prior to study initiation for all human subjects research that involves greater-than-minimal risk to participants (as determined by the IRB).
 The principal investigator (PI) should confer with the NCCAM Program Director prior to funding of an award to discuss whether a Data and Safety Monitoring Board (DSMB) will be required.

-- Evaluate the progress of intervention trial(s), including periodic assessments of data quality and timeliness, participant recruitment, accrual and retention, participant risk versus benefit, performance of the trial site(s), and other factors that can affect study outcome;
+- Evaluate the progress of intervention trial(s), including periodic assessments of data quality and timeliness, participant recruitment, accrual and retention, participant risk versus benefit, performance of the trial site(s), and other factors that can affect study outcome

-- Consider factors external to the study when relevant, such as scientific or therapeutic developments that may have an impact on the safety of the participants or the ethics of the trial;
+- Consider factors external to the study when relevant, such as scientific or therapeutic developments that may have an impact on the safety of the participants or the ethics of the trial

-- Report on the safety and scientific progress of the trial;
+- Report on the safety and scientific progress of the trial

 - Assist NCCAM by commenting on any problems with study conduct, enrollment, sample size, and/or data collection.